mirroredfables/mirroredfables/readme.md

 &nbsp;

-Note: there are two functions that are server based that are niced to have under `functions/`. (save generated image to cloudflare + search youtube for music) To run them with wrangler, do the following:
+Note: there are three functions that are cloudflare server based that are niced to have under `functions/`. (save games to r2, save generated image to cloudflare, search youtube for music).

+To run them with wrangler, do the following:

 2. (Optional) Rename `.dev.vars.example` to `.dev.vars` and fill in the API keys
 3. (Optional) Rename `functions/_middleware.ts.example` to `functions/_middleware.ts`